juanlajara/EmployeeTracker/README.md

 How do you deliver this?
 Here are some guidelines:

-- Useed the [MySQL](https://www.npmjs.com/package/mysql) NPM package to connect to your MySQL database and perform queries.
+- Used the [MySQL](https://www.npmjs.com/package/mysql) NPM package to connect to your MySQL database and perform queries.

 - Used [InquirerJs](https://www.npmjs.com/package/inquirer/v/0.2.3) NPM package to interact with the user via the command-line.